fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.

+## Other DUE codes

+I am finding some more libraries which support multiple tasks.
+There is one called scheduler which is part of the official Arduino set although not for AVR boards so DUE only as far as I am concerned.
+It allows for multiple loops.
+See example MultipleBlinks.